-WE HAVE OVER SIXTY YEARS OF EXPERIENCE GROWING PRODUCE IN THE HEART OF CANADA.
-OUR FOCUS CONCENTRATES ON GROWING QUALITY VEGETABLES AND DELIVERING A CONSISTENT SUPPLY, DOING SO IN A REGENERATIVE AND SUSTAINABLE FASHION.
+WE HAVE OVER SIXTY-FIVE YEARS OF EXPERIENCE GROWING PRODUCE IN THE HEART OF CANADA.
+OUR FOCUS CONCENTRATES ON GROWING QUALITY VEGETABLES AND DELIVERING A CONSISTENT SUPPLY, DOING SO IN AN ECOLOGICAL AND SUSTAINABLE FASHION.

 We source these hard to find varieties from some of the very best seed producers in the world.

-In addition to the broccoli and cauliflower we also produce spring and late cabbage, celery, romaine and leaf lettuce, salad cucumbers and our specialty sweet corn.
+In addition to the broccoli and cauliflower we also produce spring and late cabbage, celery, salad cucumbers and our specialty sweet corn.